+Mechanism design is a field in game theory and economics studying the design of games for rational players.
+A game is incentive compatible if no player has an incentive to deviate from his truthful behavior [NR99, NRTV07].
 The outcome of traditional games depend on the final position of the game.
-In contrast, the systems we want to reason about maintain an on-going interaction with their environment [9], and reasoning about their behavior refer not to their final state (in fact, much of the research in the area considers non-terminating systems, with no final state) but rather to the language of computations that they generate.
-In [8], the authors study rational synthesis, where the synthesized systems are guaranteed to satisfy their specifications when they interact with rational environments (rather than with hostile environments that do not have objectives other than to fail the system [15]).
-In this paper, we suggest and study a possible model for reasoning about incentive capacity in the context of on-going behaviors and quantitative properties.
+In contrast, the systems we want to reason about maintain an on-going interaction with their environment [HP85], and reasoning about their behavior refer not to their final state (in fact, much of the research in the area considers non-terminating systems, with no final state) but rather to the language of computations that they generate.
+In [FKL10], the authors study rational synthesis, where the synthesized systems are guaranteed to satisfy their specifications when they interact with rational environments (rather than with hostile environments that do not have objectives other than to fail the system [PR89]).
+In this paper, we suggest and study a possible model for reasoning about incentive capacity in the context of on-going behaviors and quantitative properties, or formal power series.
 Reporting of trustworthy information is an essential component also in service-providing systems.

 Automata have proven to be a successful formalism for modeling on-going behaviors.
 Consider a system with a set P of atomic propositions.
 Each assignment to the atomic propositions corresponds to a letter σ in the alphabet 2^{P} .
 Accordingly, a computation of the system, which is a sequence of such assignments, is a word over the alphabet 2^{P} , and a specification for the system is a language over this alphabet, describing the desired properties of the system.
-By translating specifications to automata, it is possible to reduce questions about systems and their specifications to questions about automata [18].
-For example, a system S satisfies a specification ψ if the language that consists of exactly all the computations generated by S is contained in the language of an automaton that accepts exactly all words satisfying ψ .
+By translating specifications to automata, it is possible to reduce questions about systems and their specifications to questions about automata [VW94].
+For example, a system S satisfies a specification ψ if the language that contains exactly all the computations generated by S is contained in the language of an automaton that accepts exactly all words satisfying ψ .

-A Boolean language maps words to true or false.
-A qualitative language maps words to values from a richer domain [2,10].
-A weighted automaton \mathcal{A} on finite words (WFA, for short) [6,7,12,17] defines a quantitative language $L: \Sigma^ \to \mathbb{R}^{\geq 0} \cup \{\infty\}$.
-Technically, each transition of \mathcal{A} has a traversal cost, each state has an acceptance cost, and the cost of a run is the sum of the costs of the transitions taken along the run plus the acceptance cost of its last state.
+A boolean language maps words to true or false.
+A qualitative language maps words to values from a richer domain [CCH+05, Hen07].
+A Weighted automaton \mathscr{A} on finite words (WFAs, for short) [Eil74, SS78, Moh97, DKe09] defines a quantitative language $L : \Sigma^ \to \mathbb{R}^{\geq 0} \cup \{\infty\}$.
+Technically, each transition of \mathscr{A} has a traversal cost, each state has an acceptance cost, and the cost of a run is the sum of the costs of the transitions taken along the run plus the acceptance cost of its last state.
 The cost of a word is then the minimum cost over all runs on it (note that the cost may be infinite).
-Note that while the words are finite, the automata model on-going behaviors, as the run and its cost depends on all the letters along the computation that corresponds to the input word.